 When I found my dog Mollie as a stray over a year and a half ago, it was obvious she’d had a hard life.
 She was emaciated and had clearly been used as a fighting dog.
 Mollie was sweet and loving from the start, but having presumably been raised outside, she had no manners at all.

 In addition, due to her fighting history, she was pretty dog aggressive.
 “Last spring, I thought Mollie was ready to start some obedience training and organized socialization, so I began looking specifically for a trainer who used positive reinforcement.
 The last thing I wanted to do for Mollie was introduce any more negativity in her life.

-That’s how I found Synergy Behavior Solutions.
+That’s how I found Synergy Veterinary Behavior.
 “We signed up for a beginner (Family Dog I) course, and I was truly amazed at the progress Mollie made!
 By the end of the class, she was an old pro at her “sit”, “down”, and “stay.”
 Even better, she was able to behave nicely around other dogs and focus very well on me during class.